Information in accordance with the Web Accessibility Act (Web-Zugänglichkeits-Gesetz, WZG)

 The website www.sozialministerium.at was subjected to complete technical modernisation in December 2019.

-The Department of Communications and Service endeavours to ensure the highest possible degree of accessibility of its internet content.
+The Department of Communications and Public Affairs endeavours to ensure the highest possible degree of accessibility of its internet content.
 Since 2008 – in agreement with the nation legislation (E-Government Act 2004) and the applicable anti-discrimination laws – we have oriented ourselves towards the WCAG 2.0 guidelines for accessible content.
 An examination according to all A and AA criteria of WCAG 2.1 is planned for 2020.